Syllabus

 Attendance is mandatory and will be recorded every week.
 If you exceed 1 unexcused absence, you may not pass the course.
 For every class you miss, you will be assigned a makeup assignment for that week, to be completed by the next class.

-The final showcase during class time on December 9th is MANDATORY.
-If you are unable to attend this session, you will not pass the course.
+The final showcase during class time on April 28th is MANDATORY.
+If you are unable to attend this session, you may not pass the course.

 Participation